OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 - **Other 2** - order 4
 - **Other 3** - order 5

 It is **VERY IMPORTANT** that all the room templates have exactly the same structure of tilemaps because the generator will copy all the tiles from individual room templates to shared tilemaps.
 If you need a different structure of tilemaps, you can override the default behaviour.
-See [Tilemap layers](../other/tilemap-layers.md).
+See [Room template customization](../guides/room-template-customization).

 <Image src="img/v2/room_templates/room_template_drawing.gif" caption="You can use all the available tools (brushes, rule tiles, etc.) to draw room templates" />